jmike/naomi-docs/datatypes.md

 ## integer

-The _integer_ datatype matches integer numbers.
+The _integer_ datatype is meant for storing integer numbers.

 ### <a name="integerautoinc" href="integerautoinc">#</a>integer.autoinc(autoinc)